UllernJ/Alchidle/README.md

 ## Todo

-- Infusions (add more info and make them more useful)

-- Rework alchemy, invent new resource.
+- Invent new resource.

-- More research -> add logic for unlocking better
+- More research

-- Handle insane big numbers -> CHECK OUT ARRAY HANDLING

 - 50 50 chance of who attacks first

-- Fix session storage (its shit rn)

 - Bosses? extra maps? rewards?
 - Fix balancing, things should stagnate
 - When things stagnate the player should do some sort of reborn (restart the game with extra perks)
+- Design perks

 ## Somewhat finished

+- Fix session storage (its shit rn)
+- Handle insane big numbers -> CHECK OUT ARRAY HANDLING

+- Infusions (add more info and make them more useful)

 - Punish player if dies -> lose resources or gear?
+(REJECTED)

 - Money is too OP, a player will always focus money